michalkonturek/LINQ4Obj-C/README.md

 ## Intro

-This project ports LINQ standard query operators Objective-C. This is achieved by sets of categories for `NSArray` and `NSDictionary` collection classes.
+This project ports LINQ standard query operators to Objective-C. This is achieved by collection of categories for `NSArray` and `NSDictionary` classes.

 This library is available through [CocoaPods][PODS].